BuffaloBorn/newClientDevNotes/linuxcmd.md

 These are very nice utilities to show more information about hardware that is attached to your Linux system.

 ## Lesson 14: Managing Shared Libraries

+### Learning objectives

+Congratulations, you've made it to the last lesson.

+This is a short lesson that explains working with libraries.

+In this lesson I'll explain how binaries are used in libraries and what you can do as an administrator if you experience problems while working with libraries.

+#### Summary

+And this brings us to the end of this short lesson about library management.

+You have seen how many programs use libraries, how we have dynamic libraries as well as shared libraries, and you have seen what you can do as an administrator if something goes wrong with regard to the libraries.

+And that's all for this lesson, and that brings us to the end of the course.

 # CompTIA Linux+ LX0-104 and LPIC-1 (Exam 102)